jasonmacduffie/isles-of-maga/races.md

 ### Kobolds

 Kobolds are not inherently aggressive, but will attack any races they do not trust out of concern for their own safety.
-They are far more intelligent and cunning than most other Orc-aligned races.
+They are far more intelligent and cunning than most other Nativist races.
 They have a highly cohesive tribal structure which is outside of Orcish society, but also sometimes overlaps in areas where Kobolds have integrated.
 Kobolds are excellent ranged fighters and trappers.

 ### Ogres